markbmullins/Node-Notes-GraphQL/README.md

 ```

-and React Hooks to handle fetching data.
+and React Hooks to handle fetching data from the REST endpoints.

 ```js